balfieri/cordic/README.md

 arbitrary exponent width (exp_w).
 So the library will allow T (still an integer container) to hold fixed-point OR floating-point encodings including, but not limited to, standard IEEE floating-point formats such as float (fp32), double (fp64), quadruple (fp128), half (fp16), and quarter (fp8).
 Only one of int_w or exp_w may be non-zero.
-In IEEE floating-point numbers, the fraction is assumed to have an implied '1' before the decimal point, which makes it a normalized number.
+In IEEE floating-point numbers, int_w is 0 because the binary fraction is assumed to have an implied '1' before the binary point, which is known as a normalized number (e.g., 1.110110 * 2^24).
 One exception is when the value is less than the smallest normalized number 1.0 * 2^MIN_EXP, which makes it a denormalized number or "denorm."
 Other special numbers include +Infinity (e.g., from 1/0), -Infinity (e.g., from -1/0), or NaN (not a number, e.g., from sqrt(-1)), which are identified using special encodings of the exponent.
-So int_w is 0 for floating-point numbers.
-Conversely, fixed-point numbers naturally have no exponent and exp_w is 0.
 </p>

 <p>
-Currently, fixed-point numbers naturally support denorms (they are all denorms), but have no way to indicate a value outside their allowed range.
+Currently, fixed-point numbers (no exponents) naturally support denorms (they are all denorms), but have no way to indicate a value outside their allowed range.
 We will add an option to mark a number as +Infinity, -Infinity, or NaN.
 We will add an alternative option to gracefully flush large numbers to +/- "max value" and NaNs to zero.